 HWT incorporates a vegetation management program at HWT facilities as an important component of its fire prevention strategy.
 The objective of the vegetation management program is to minimize the likelihood that an ignition on-site facilitates an off-site vegetation ignition.
 A secondary objective of the vegetation management program is the protection of equipment from wildfire encroachment.
 The vegetation management strategies are based on removal of all vegetation from within the perimeter fenced area and provision of a modified fuel zone outside the fence, resulting in a layered approach.
-The tactics for vegetation management include vegetations by placement of rock and treatments with herbicide, as necessary.
+The tactics for vegetation management include vegetation removal during grading within the fenced area and maintained throughout operations by placement of rock and treatments with herbicide, as necessary.
+Inspections at the station for vegetation encroachment are part of operations monthly assessments.
 Perimeter fuel modification areas will be treated by removal of the highest flammability plants and maintenance in a thinned, low fuel condition.
-Since its 2020 WMP, there have been no changes to HWT's vegetation management and inspections approach.
+Since its 2021 WMP, there have been no changes to HWT's vegetation management and inspections approach.